Scthe/scthe.github.io/content/blog/2023-12-15-vulkan-synchronization/vulkan-synchronization.md

 Here are a few things you can try:

 - Use a global barrier that has `VK_PIPELINE_STAGE_ALL_COMMANDS_BIT`.
-- Check Vulkan [validation layers](/blog/vulkan-initialization/#vulkan-validation-layers).
+- Check Vulkan <CrossPostLink permalink="/blog/vulkan-initialization/" paragraph="Vulkan validation layers">validation layers</CrossPostLink>.
 Overview by Jeremy Gebben and John Zulauf: ["Ensure Correct Vulkan Synchronization by Using Synchronization Validation"](https://www.youtube.com/watch?v=JvAIdtAZnAw).
 - Create an option that will render only the first frame and exit the app.
 Add debug logs to everything e.g. image layout transitions, buffer barrier ranges, etc.
 - Use tools offered by IHV e.g. AMD's [Radeon Graphics Profiler ](https://gpuopen.com/rgp/) and [NVIDIA Nsight Graphics](https://developer.nvidia.com/nsight-systems) for NVIDIA.